spaar/besiege-modloader/README_enduser.md

 Mac OS X
 ---
+Locate your Besiege installation (Besiege.app).
+If you installed it via Steam, right-click Besiege in your Steam Library, click on Properties, go to Local Files and then click on Browse Local Files.
+If you did not install via Steam, find Besiege.app manually.
-Locate your Besiege installation (Besiege.app, right-click on Besiege and choose Show Package Content).
+Then right-click on Besiege.app and click on Show Package Content.
 I will from now on refer to this directory as simply Besiege in any paths.
 Copy the file Assembly-UnityScript.dll into Besiege/Contents/Data/Managed.
 If that does not exist, try Besiege/Contents/Resources/Data/Managed.
 When asked, choose to replace the original file.
 You may also want to make a backup of the original file before doing this.
 Then create the folder Besiege/Contents/Mods.
 Copy SpaarModLoader.dll and the Resources folder into it.
 You will also place any mods you install into this folder.